×

 When we asked expats and global nomads about their social experiences in London, they replied:

 "Expats, retirees and digital nomads living in London typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through a variety of activities such as attending meet-ups, joining clubs and societies, and taking part in cultural events.
 London is also home to a vibrant nightlife, with plenty of bars, pubs, and clubs to explore.
-Additionally, there are many online communities and forums that expats, retirees and digital nomads can join to connect with like-minded people," said one expat living in London.
+Additionally, there are many online communities and forums that expats, retirees and digital nomads can join to connect with like-minded people," commented one expat who moved to London.

 What advice to expats in London have about housing?